Our Board members put their knowledge, expertise and passion to work to support innovation in Greater Philadelphia.

 Prior to Philadelphia School Partnership, Stacy was founder and principal of The Holland Group, a boutique consulting firm that served as a strategic advisor to public/private educational systems and philanthropic organizations.
 Previously, as Executive Director of The Lenfest Foundation, Stacy managed the foundation’s endowment and annual grant budget, and was a content expert and leader within national, regional and local civic and philanthropic communities.
 Before The Lenfest Foundation, she served as Chief of Strategic Partnerships for the School District of Philadelphia, where she built a new system for promoting the District’s fundraising initiatives and external relationships.
 Stacy also co-founded the Philadelphia Youth Network, growing the organization to a citywide entity dedicated to integrating services across more than 100 partners providing programming to nearly 20,000 youth annually.
 Stacy earned a doctoral degree in learning and development from the University of Pennsylvania’s Graduate School of Education.
 She also holds a bachelor’s in marketing from The College of New Jersey and a master’s in student personnel administration in higher education from Columbia University.

-Joanna McNeil Lewis worked at Christie’s Auction House in New York City for five years, and since has been a consultant in Bucks County Impressionism.
-She graduated from Princeton University with a BA in Art History.
+Joanna McNeil Lewis graduated from Princeton University with a BA in Art History, worked at Christie’s Auction House in New York City for five years, and since has been a consultant in Bucks County Impressionism.

-Joanna McNeil Lewis worked at Christie’s Auction House in New York City for five years, and since has been a consultant in Bucks County Impressionism.
-She graduated from Princeton University with a BA in Art History.
+Joanna McNeil Lewis graduated from Princeton University with a BA in Art History, worked at Christie’s Auction House in New York City for five years, and since has been a consultant in Bucks County Impressionism.

 Magda Martinez is a poet, vocalist, educator and performer whose passion for and belief in the power of the arts and social justice began in her youth.
 She has written, performed and produced her original works around the country.
 She currently serves as Chief Operating Officer of The Welcoming Center.